uqlibrary/fez-frontend/README.md

   components, implement PureComponent or shouldComponentUpdate()
 - Locale package is split into smaller chunks to avoid loading it all at once:
   - publicationForm.js locale is loaded only when PublicationForm component is loaded
-  - Other locale files are not too big, all bundled into one for now
+  - Other locale files are not too big, all bundled into one for now.

 ### Webpack